aws-solutions-library-samples/aws-insurancelake-etl/resources/full_deployment_guide.md

 1. Edit the ```configuration.py``` in the ETL repository and modify the repository configuration parameters to reference the ETL code repository.

-   **Note:** We recommend that you keep the logical ID prefix and resource name prefix consistent between repositories.
+   **NOTE:** We recommend that you keep the logical ID prefix and resource name prefix consistent between repositories.

 1. Go to [tagging.py](./lib/tagging.py) and adjust the tag names and values in the `tag_map` dictionary within the function `get_tag` as needed by your organization.
 You can edit the existing tag parameters, or add your own tag parameters.